-Dance in Brazil this summer from August 8-17, 2018 with Movement Exchange.
-Take classes in a variety of traditional Brazilian dance forms, visit Rio de Janeiro’s iconic sites, and immerse yourself in one of the world’s art meccas.
+Dance in Brazil this August 2019 with Movement Exchange.
+Take classes in a traditional Brazilian dance forms, visit Rio de Janeiro’s iconic sites, and immerse yourself in one of the world’s art meccas.
 During this exchange, you’ll discover what it means to move to change.

 Why Join an International Dance Exchange?